Ben Mee: Manchester City

 Mee was born in Sale, Greater Manchester.
 He came through Manchester City's academy and signed his first professional contract with the club in September 2007.
 He captained the City team that won the 2007–08 FA Youth Cup.
-In February 2009, he signed a new two-year contract that would keep him at City until June 2011.
+In February 2009, he signed a new two-year contract that would keep him at City until July 2011.

 Mee was given his first real test of first-team experience when he was taken on City's US tour in the summer of 2010, with club manager Roberto Mancini expressing that he wanted to blood his youth players and have a chance to see what they could do at a higher level than reserve fixtures.
 Mee made up two appearances, against the Portland Timbers and New York Red Bulls.

-After being given number 41 shirt, Mee followed up his tour appearances with a starting line-up appearance in the League Cup against West Bromwich Albion on 22 September 2010 in a 2–1 away loss.
+After being given number 58 shirt, Mee followed up his tour appearances with a starting line-up appearance in the League Cup against West Bromwich Albion on 22 September 2010 in a 2–1 away loss.
 Alongside Mee making his debut, Javan Vidal and John Guidetti were given their first competitive appearances for the club in a match where three of the four players in the defensive line were young Elite Development Squad players and a full six of the starting line-up were aged 21 or younger and had come through the club's academy system.

+Loan to Leicester City

 On 1 January 2011, Mee joined Championship club Leicester City side on loan for the rest of the 2010–11 season.
 After signing for the club, Mee would join his Manchester City's teammate Greg Cunningham at Leicester City.
 After two weeks yet playing them, Mee finally made his debut for Leicester City in a 4–2 win over Millwall.
 On 12 March 2011, Mee provided his first professional assist for Miguel Vítor to score his first goal in the match against Scunthorpe United which he scored twice later in the match which Leicester City won 3–0.
 On 25 April 2011, Mee provided his second assist for Jeffrey Bruma to score against Watford in a 4–2 win.
-After the end of 2010–11 season, Mee returned to Manchester City after six months at Leicester.
+After the end of 2010–11 season, Mee returned to Manchester City after a year with the foxes.